-Currently, Devmountain’s 13-week, in-person, full-time Web Development coding bootcamps are in multiple cities and are affordable by design to help aspiring coders pursue a career in tech.
+Currently, Devmountain’s 13-week, in-person, full-time Web Development coding bootcamps is in Lehi, Utah, and is affordable by design to help aspiring coders pursue a career in tech.

 As you can see, there are a lot of potential upsides to attending an in-person coding bootcamp.
 Regardless of whether you choose in person or online, one of the most important skills to learn at a coding bootcamp is problem solving.
 Coding requires a great deal of problem-solving and logical thinking.
 By attending a Devmountain coding bootcamp, you may sharpen these skills, making you more effective at solving complex problems in all areas of your life.